filefolder/plotPOS/README.md

 # plotPOS version 0.1
 python plotter for POS (PBO Station Position Time Series) geodesy data, among other things

-requires: Python3, Numpy, Scipy, Matplotlib. nothing too weird. could reverse engineer to python2.7 fairly somewhat easily.
+requires: Python3, Numpy, Scipy, Matplotlib. nothing too weird, probably any version. could reverse engineer to python2.7 fairly somewhat easily.

 the code as of now is highly geared towards GAMIT/GLOBK data (e.g. the format of the rename/eq files) but with a little tweaking it should be easy enough to use anything. on that note the inspiration behind